yaseenahmed02/yaseenahmed02/README.md

 AI systems that go from intent → action.
 No human in the loop.

 **Founder** @ [Voqal](https://voqal.ai)
 Arabic-first voice as an execution layer.
-Not a chatbot.
-An operator.
+Not a chatbot — an operator.

 **Founder** @ [CoachPal](https://coachpal.app)
 The OS for human performance.
 600+ users on launch.